All

 Disclaimer:

-This information is provided as a tool to help you understand the latest changes in Telemedicine billing as a result of COVID-19 emergency.
-TriumpHealth employees and staff have created this presentation to the best of their knowledge and ability, and make no representation or guarantee that this presentation is error-free.
-TriumpHealth has no liability or responsibility to any person or entity with respect to any loss of revenue, or indirect damages resulting from the potential use of this information.
+This information serves as a tool to help you understand recent changes in telemedicine billing due to COVID-19.
+Notably, TriumpHealth employees and staff have created this presentation to the best of their knowledge and ability.
+However, they make no representation or guarantee that it is entirely error-free.
+Therefore, TriumpHealth holds no liability to any person or entity regarding revenue loss or indirect damages from this information’s use.

 by Tej Gill, VP – Healthcare Solutions | TriumpHealth